microwave-industries/tabwise-backend/mongodb-spec.md

   "id": 1, // int, key
   "name": "SomeCode", // string. the code is uniquely generated from combinations of words from a dictionary "establishment": "ROKA", // string
-  "users": [userID1, userID2], // list of ints, foreign key into user.id
+  "users": [User1, User2], // list of User objects
-  "items": [itemID1, itemID2], // list of ints, foreign key into item.id
+  "receipItems": [ReceiptItem1, ReceiptItem2], // list of Item objects
   "currency": "GBP", // string, uses country code "taxPercentage": 0.10, // float, tax on the entire "totalPrice": 15.74, // float